sadekbaroudi/fingerpunch/stemcell/README.md

 cd qmk_firmware
 git submodule update --init --recursive
 # Checking out the stemcell repo
-git checkout -b stemcell_v1.0.1_plus origin/stemcell_v1.0.1_plus
+git checkout -b fingerpunch_develop origin/fingerpunch_develop
 git submodule update
 # Running the firmware build
-make fingerpunch/ffkb_byomcu/rgbmatrix_ec11:default
+make fingerpunch/ffkb_byomcu/rgbmatrix_ec11:default CONVERT_TO=stemcell

 # Build firmware will be .build/fingerpunch_ffkb_byomcu_rgbmatrix_ec11_default.uf2
 # Copy it somewhere where you can drag and drop it to flash your STeMcell